 Price for visiting is not set.
 You can donate money for development of the museum at the spot.

 Klon is a unique village that can be compared to Zalipie or Lanckorona in Lesser Poland.
 The original wooden architecture has been kept untact there.

 The village was discovered by the Warsaw’s artists who wanted to make it a cultural center where worlds of Polish village and city could integrate.
-However, even though the whole village is protected by the conservator-restorer, an open secret is that year after year the village is robbed from its treasures.
+However, even though the whole village is protected by the conservator-restorer, an open secret is that year after year the village is being robbed from its treasures.

 The reserve is pretty well hidden in the forest, but in fact it is easy to get there once you know where to look.
 Located close to the town Czarnia, next to the crossing of the roads 614 and local road from Czarnia to Zawady.